Virat Kohli: Early life

-Kohli was born on 5 November 1988 in Delhi into a Punjabi Hindu family.
+Kohli was born on 5 November 1988 in New Delhi into a Punjabi Hindu family.
 His mother Saroj Kohli is a homemaker while his father Prem Nath Kohli worked as a criminal lawyer.
 He has an elder brother Vikas and an elder sister Bhawna.
 His formative years were spent in Uttam Nagar.
 His early education was at Vishal Bharti Public School.
 As per his family, Kohli exhibited an early affinity for cricket as a 3-year-old.
-He would pick up a bat and request his father bowl to him.
+He would pick up a bat and request his father to bowl to him.
 In 1998, the West Delhi Cricket Academy was created.
 In May, his father arranged for him to meet Rajkumar Sharma.
 Upon the suggestion of their neighbours, Kohli's father considered enrolling his son in a professional cricket academy, as they believed his ability merited more than gully cricket.

 Kohli was unable to secure a place in the U-14 Delhi team, due to extraneous factors.
 His father reportedly received offers to relocate his son to influential clubs, which would ensure his selection, but he declined the proposals.
 Kohli eventually found his way into the U-15 team.
 He received training at the academy and participated in matches at the Sumeet Dogra Academy located at Vasundhara Enclave.
 To further his cricket career, he transferred to Saviour Convent School during his ninth grade.
 On 18 December 2006, his father died due to a cerebral attack.
 As per his mother, Kohli's demeanour shifted noticeably after his father's death.
 He took on cricket with newfound seriousness, prioritizing playing time and dedicating himself fully to the sport.
 Kohli's family resided in Meera Bagh, Paschim Vihar until 2015, after which they relocated to Gurgaon.